imgodzillason/Deployment-of-Web-Applications/README.md

     * For any errors, return to **step 1** and fix errors before following the steps again

 5. After testing has completed and code functions correctly, **push** changes to **Production**

+6. Communicate updates and version of updated code